djsudduth/keep-it-markdown/README.md

 6. All notes' exported text are appended by their create date, update date and URL link back to the original Keep note.
 7. Both standard PNG and JPEG image files are supported.
 However, not all image types or non-standard formats may export properly.
 Drawings in Keep should download as PNG files.
 8. Keep uses AAC format for audio recordings.
 When notes are downloaded the audio is saved as M4A files.
 It is not known if this format will work on all markdown applications.
-9. There seems to be login issues due to some of the authentication and security library changes with Google and Python.
-Take a look at this note -> https://github.com/djsudduth/keep-it-markdown/issues/72 or use the Advanced Docker Setup in the next section
+9. It is possible there can be login issues due to some of the authentication and security library changes with Google and Python.
+If there are issues, use the Advanced Docker Setup in the next section.

 ## Advanced Docker Setup
 If you are having difficulty logging in to Google you can use Docker with the preconfigured OS and Python version to access KIM and save your exported notes (see alternative step 12 if you want to save the Keep token on your PC).